Monday, 10 February 2025

 LVC's are designed to give homeowners an alternative to a mortgage, with cheaper monthly payments.
 Unlike the alternatives, the LVC presents an adoption opportunity which retains systemic stability of the nations financial infrastructure and eases the difficult to control effects of central bank fiscal and monetary policy.
 A neat side effect is that the potentially enormous revenue from LVC's can be used for public purposes rather than as an economically destructive income for a commercial bank or homeowner.

 LVC's appear to be similar to alternative policy proposals such as Land Value Taxation, which though perfect in theory have proven historically impossible to adopt, even under the most favourable circumstances, because the democratic majority of people refuse it for numerous and often, yet not always, reasonable political and economic reasons.
-Namely that taxation is without doubt theft of private property by the state, when more just alternatives are readily available for public revenue.
+Namely that taxation is without doubt confiscation of private property by the state, most importantly when fairer alternatives are readily available for public revenue.

 Please browse the following briefing examples to see how it might play out for you as a homeowner or business person.
 Or even a politician looking to get more out of the system for their constituents and onto the housing ladder with the more positive supplemental effects for the the nation and the party.